 She will never do things in a funny way,

 to allow the neighbor to have things to say.

 She wouldn't disregard the husband at all,

 by exhibiting herself too bitter and cold.

 better marry a woman uglier than you.

 Mitchum’s second record, entitled That Man Sings, aka That Man, was recorded in 1967.
 This one was mostly country music, and charted two singles.
 As time passed, the calypso album became the more renowned of Mitchum’s platters, probably because of its unrepentant cheese factor, but we think album two is far superior to the first.
 It’s less of a novelty album, and has what we think is his best song, a version of the Bobby Hebb classic “Sunny.”
-If any of this sounds like your bag, we found Calypso Is Like So available for download here, and That Man here.
-We have a feeling these will brighten up your Monday.
+We have a feeling it'll brighten up your Monday.